purduehackers/evergreen/comms/social/running-socials.md

     - Hack Night
       - Behind the scenes/Setup
       - Badge creation
-    - reposts of other organizations' events
+    - Reposts of other organizations' events

 ### Youtube